 As John Compton, Fractional Head of Talent at Agile Search, said: “I am impressed by Pin’s effectiveness in sourcing candidates for challenging positions, outperforming LinkedIn, especially for niche roles.”

 Pricing: Starter $100/mo, Professional $149/mo (annual), Business $249/mo (annual).
 Free tier available - no credit card required.
-3-month minimum commitment.
+Month-to-month billing is available, with discounts on annual contracts.

 2. LinkedIn Talent Solutions